 Today particularly is hosted by the Darwin Defenders Association and marks the bombing of Darwin in February 1942.
-It is a long time ago, but as we meet today we are honoured to have a veteran with us - Mr Alan Day who was 99 years old last week, and joins us as a veteran and the President of Darwin Defenders Melbourne Branch.
+It is a long time ago, 80 years to the day, but as we meet today I wish to acknowledge our President Mr Alan Day, 100 years old last Saturday, who has been a stalwart of commemorating this occasion over so many years.